Chinese Style Bao Bun with Pickled Red Onion

 Place the remaining stock into a saucepan and place over medium heat.
 Reduce it by half or until it is thickened, so it can coat the back of a spoon.

-Recipe for the National Onion Association by Aran Essig, executive chef, University of Northern Colorado.
-Image provided by the National Onion Association.
+Recipe for the National Onion Association by Aran Essig, executive chef, CEC, CCA, University of Northern Colorado.
+Image by National Onion Association